 Like Google’s search engine, search on YouTube strives to surface the most relevant results according to keyword queries.
 Videos are ranked based on a variety of factors, including how well the title, description, and video content match the viewer’s query.
 Beyond that, we look at which videos have driven the most engagement for a query.
 Search results are not a list of the most-viewed videos for a given query.

 YouTube limits tags to roughly 400 to 500 characters including spaces (it’s 500 on Creator Studio Classic).
 Most creators keep adding terms until they see a notification that reads, “Your tags exceed the allowed character count.”
-When you surpass the limit, you won’t be able to save your edits until you meet the threshold.
+When you exceed the limit, you won’t be able to save your edits until you reduce your character count.

 Do your best to add relevant keywords.
 Secondly, don’t input misleading tags or metadata because its against YouTube’s spam, deceptive practices, and scams policies.
 Too much bad behavior could lead to channel suspension or termination.
 Lastly, copying the exact tags from your other videos or competitors won’t necessarily benefit you.
 To outrank others, originality helps.